-Thankful turkeys are truly a traditional activity to do during these holidays and it is easy and fun, especially for the younger students.
-You can easily use a template to print out and the kids can use them to write out all the items they are thankful for on the feathers of the turkey.
-Once they have jotted down the items they are most thankful for, they can then color in their turkey however they like.
+Thankful turkeys are a traditional activity to do during the holidays.
+It is easy and fun, especially for younger students.
+With printed-out templates, students can write out all the items they are thankful for on the feathers of the turkey.
+Once they have jotted down the items, they can then color in their turkey however they like.

 4. Thankful Tree

-Of course, the Thankful Tree is another well-known activity that can be done not only to help your students to be thankful in their lives, but this can also be a group activity for the whole class to contribute to by creating a large tree to be displayed onto the wall of your classroom.
+Of course, the Thankful Tree is another well-known activity that can be done.
+Not only to help your students to be thankful in their lives but as a fun group activity.
+The whole class can contribute by creating a large tree to be displayed on the wall of your classroom.

-It can also be a great way to allow the students to look back on the year they have had together and all they accomplished.
-A great way to form a strong bond for them with not just their friends but as a class as a whole.
+It also allows students to look back on the year they have had together and all they accomplished.
+A great way to form a strong bond with their friends and as a class as a whole.
 A form of comradery!

 5. Macy’s Thanksgiving Parade

-The Macy’s Thanksgiving Parade has become an annual tradition whereby millions of families across America tune in and watch the parade.
-Its story goes back to 1924 and creating an event to teach your students about the parade is both exciting and knowledgeable.
+The Macy’s Thanksgiving Parade is an annual tradition whereby millions of families across America tune in and watch.
+It goes back to 1924 and teaching your students about the parade is both exciting and knowledgeable.

-You can start the class with a little history lesson and you can even include a fun video explaining how the Macy’s parade began and your students can learn how the event grew, even leading it to be televised live for millions of viewers to watch.
+You can start the class with a little history lesson, including a fun video explaining how the Macy’s parade began.
+Your students can learn how the event grew, even leading it to be televised live for millions of viewers to watch.

 Once they know about the parade, this is where the fun can begin!
-Depending on the ages of your students, they can brainstorm and plan on how they would host the parade, citing what floats they would design based on the popular shows of the year or any of their favorite books, tv characters, or celebrities they would want to be featured.
-This activity can not only be exciting but help them to brainstorm and be creative, especially when it comes to creating an important event.
+Depending on the ages of your students, they can brainstorm a number of ideas.
+Plan on how they would host the parade, citing what floats they would design based on the popular shows of the year or any of their favorite books, tv characters, or celebrities they would want to be featured.
+This activity is exciting and helps them to brainstorm and be creative, especially when it comes to event planning.

-To enhance this idea up a level, you can then get your students to create costumes of the ideas they had.
-This activity can be in groups and each group designs one costume, which is the main float that would be featured if it was a real Macy’s parade.
-This will help to build teamwork and also presentation skills, whereby at the end of the assignment each group explains their costume and why they chose it.
+To enhance this idea, you can then get your students to create costumes.
+This activity can be done in groups.
+Each group designs one costume, which is the main float that would be featured if it was a real Macy’s parade.
+This helps build teamwork and presentation skills, whereby at the end of the assignment each group explains their costume and why they chose it.
 Showcasing their floats will truly be a fun story they will be telling their parents too.

 A Thanksgiving holiday would not be complete without having some decorations!
 Getting your class to create different decorations is another great, art activity for them and they can be displayed proudly in the classroom or be taken home to be part of their family Thanksgiving dinner.